pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

       state: present
       value: 3600

-  - name: ReGather facts from chocolatey after new reconfiguring
+  - name: ReGather facts from Chocolatey after new reconfiguring
     win_chocolatey_facts:

   - name: Displays the gathered facts
     debug:
       var: ansible_chocolatey.config
 ```
-Commit your changes and push them to source control, sync your project in Ansible Tower and run the `Chocolatey - Facts and configuration` job template.
+Commit your changes and push them to source control, sync your project in Ansible Tower and run the `Chocolatey - Facts and Configuration` job template.
 > **Tip**
 >
 > Back in [exercise 1](../1-tower), when you created the project in Ansible Tower, you checked an option to `UPDATE REVISION ON LAUNCH` - so we did not really need to refresh the project in Tower, but just in case that option was missed...